brentgroves/repsys/research/m_z/virtualization/networking/firewalls/iptables_nft/port_forwarding/research21_to_k8sgw2/research21_gateway.md

 4. gateway keeps track of network request's original source IP for reversal of response.
 5. Service host completes request and responds to the gateway's IP.
 6. gateway recognizes the response as being from the client machine and changes the destination from the gateway's IP to the client's IP.

+## more general request and response flow

+1. client requests ExternalIP:Port
+2. gateway changes destination to InternalIP:Port
+3. gateway changes source from client's IP to gateway's ip ExternalIP.
+4. Linux NetFilter keeps track of the natted network request's original source IP for reversal of the response.
+5. Netsocket service completes request on InternalIP:Port and responds to the gateway's IP which was changed in step #3.
+6. Linux NetFilter recognizes the response as being natted and changes the destination from the gateway's IP to the client's IP.

+- allow forwarding *to* destination ip:port
+- allow forwarding *from* destination ip:port
+- nat packets identified by arrival at external IP / port to have *destination* internal ip:port
+- nat packets identified by arrival at internal IP / port to have *source* internal network IP of gateway machine

 ## Running a server with port-forwarding